vishrantgupta/RAFT/README.md

 ## Actor Model and WebSockets

-In this implementation, we use the Actor model to represent nodes in the cluster.
+In this implementation, the Actor model is used to handle an event.
 Each node is represented by a Java object that has its own state and behavior.
 Nodes communicate with each other using WebSockets, which provides a low-latency, bidirectional communication channel that is well-suited for real-time applications.

 When a node wants to send a message to another node, it uses the WebSocket connection to send the message.
 The receiving node can then take appropriate action based on the message.